Lionsberg/lionsberg-wiki/Lionsberg System Design/Jordan's Guide To Lionsberg/Jordan and Faith.md

 This is all to say that while Lionsberg very intentionally does not adopt or mandate any [[State Religion]], my [[Current Best Understanding]] is that the concepts are entirely consistent and in harmony with the scriptures, the words of Jesus, and all that has been spoken by the various messengers of God throughout the millennia.

-Because they are not attempting to conform themselves to the langauge of one religion or ideology, it creates the freedom to speak as truthfully and as accurately as I possibly can.
+Because they are not attempting to conform themselves to the language of one religion or ideology, it creates the freedom to speak as truthfully and as accurately as I possibly can.
 This has been both an immense challenge, and an immense gift, as it has forced me to grapple with the [[Most Important Things]] and absorb them as my own to the point of being able to freely express them using entirely different words.
 It has been among the greatest tests and challenges of my life.

-While the corruption of the religous systems of [[Old World]] sometimes obscured the purity of the message that was spoken, the Spirit and the Heart of it is simple, true, and living within us.
+While the corruption of the religious systems of [[Old World]] sometimes obscured the purity of the message that was spoken, the Spirit and the Heart of it is simple, true, and living within us.

 It all comes back to [[One]], and it all comes back to [[Love]].
-With those as our Rock, our Fortress, and our Deepest Foundation and Goal, we will not err in our [[Aim]].
+With those as our Rock, our Fortress, and our Deepest Foundation and Goal, we will not err in our [[Aim]] to embody and enact the Spirit, Will, and Intention of God, [[On Earth As it Is In Heaven]].

-And when the abstract notion of God gets hard to relate to and we are struggling to find our Way, we can individually and directly relate to the very best and most pure examples that ever lived, like the person of Jesus and each of the Prophets in each of the sacred stories, to see how the Spirit lived out the principles and values in a particular time and place.
+And when the abstract notion of God gets hard to relate to and we are struggling to find our Way, we can individually and directly relate to the very best and most pure examples that ever lived, like the person of Jesus and each of the Prophets in each of the sacred stories, to see how One Spirit lived out the principles and values in a particular time and place.

-All that we are attempting to express is not a new teaching or revelation in any way, but a rememberance, reassembly, and return to the Golden Threads of wisdom that cause people, societies, and living systems to flourish in harmony with one another and their Source, which I call God, and the [[Language of Lionsberg]] calls [[One]].
+All that we are attempting to express is not a new teaching or revelation in any way, but a remembrance, reassembly, and return to the Golden Threads of wisdom that cause people, societies, and living systems to flourish in harmony with one another and God.

 It is also an attempt to see if we can finally operationalize and embody its Spirit in our individual and collective [[Way of Being]], so that [[All]] creation can flourish in harmony and right relationship with [[One]], [[One Another]], and [[All]].

-Who knows if we were not born for such a time as this!

-So with that background behind us, let's dive into an introduction to the Language and Concepts of the mythical [[New World]] of Lionsberg.

 If you would ever like to discuss my Faith and explore together how we can [[Help One Another]] learn and grow, I am here to serve and would be delighted to walk with you on our Way towards [[The Goal]].